microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroup.md

 Parents of Contoso aaaaaaaa-6666-7777-8888-bbbbbbbbbbbb parentsofcontoso Parents of Contoso {Unified}
 ```

-In this example, we retrieve group by display name from Microsoft Entra ID.
+In this example, we retrieve group using the Display Name.
-This command gets the specified group.

 ### Example 5: Get groups that contain a search string